Peripheral artery disease: Epidemiology

-The prevalence of PAD in the general population is 3–7%, affecting up to 20% of those over 70; 70%–80% of affected individuals are asymptomatic; only a minority ever require revascularisation or amputation.
+The prevalence of PAD in the general population is 3–7%, affecting up to 20% of those over 70; 70%–80% of affected individuals are asymptomatic; only a minority ever require revascularization or amputation.
 Peripheral artery disease affects one in three diabetics over the age of 50.
 In the US, it affects 12–20 percent of Americans age 65 and older.
 Around 10 million Americans have PAD.
-Despite its prevalence and cardiovascular risk implications, there is still low levels of awareness of risk factors and symptoms, with 26% of the population the US reporting to have knowledge of PAD.
+Despite its prevalence and implications for cardiovascular risk, there are still low levels of awareness of risk factors and symptoms, with 26% of the population in the US reported to have knowledge of PAD.

-In people aged 40 years and older in the United States in 2000, rates of PAD was 4.3%.
-Rates were 14.5% people aged 70 years or over.
-Within age groups, rates were generally higher in women than men.
-Non-Hispanic blacks had a rates of 7.9% compared to 4.4% in Non-Hispanic whites and 3.0% (1.4%–4.6%) in Mexican Americans.
+In 2000, among people aged 40 years and older in the United States, rates of PAD were 4.3%.
+Rates were 14.5% for people aged 70 years or over.
+Within age groups, rates were generally higher for women than men.
+Non-Hispanic blacks had a rate of 7.9% compared to 4.4% in Non-Hispanic whites and 3.0% (1.4%–4.6%) in Mexican Americans.

 The incidence of symptomatic PAD increases with age, from about 0.3% per year for men aged 40–55 years to about 1% per year for men aged over 75 years.
-The prevalence of PAD varies considerably depending on how PAD is defined, and the age of the population being studied.
+The prevalence of PAD varies considerably depending on how PAD is defined and the age of the population being studied.
 People diagnosed with PAD have a greater risk of a MACE (Major Adverse Cardiac Event) and stroke.
-Their risk of developing a reinfarction/ stroke/ transient ischemic attack within one year following a heart attack increases to 22.9% compared to 11.4% for those without PAD.
+Their risk of developing a reinfarction, stroke, or transient ischemic attack within one year following a heart attack increases to 22.9%, compared to 11.4% for those without PAD.

-The Diabetes Control and Complications Trial, and the U.K. Prospective Diabetes Study trials, in people with type 1 and type 2 diabetes, respectively, demonstrated that glycemic control is more strongly associated with microvascular disease than macrovascular disease.
-Pathologic changes occurring in small vessels may be more sensitive to chronically elevated glucose levels than is atherosclerosis occurring in larger arteries.
+The Diabetes Control and Complications Trial and the UK Prospective Diabetes Study trials in people with type 1 and type 2 diabetes, respectively, demonstrated that glycemic control is more strongly associated with microvascular disease than macrovascular disease.
+Pathologic changes occurring in small vessels may be more sensitive to chronically elevated glucose levels than atherosclerosis occurring in larger arteries.

 Research

-Research is being done on therapies to prevent progression of PAD.
+Research is being done on therapies to prevent the progression of PAD.
 In those who have developed critically poor blood flow to the legs, the benefit of autotransplantation of autologous mononuclear cells is unclear.